-The dough rises slowly over night for that sour dough flavor, but without the sour dough.
+The dough rises slowly over night for that sourdough flavor, but without the sour dough.
 Just ½ teaspoon of dry yeast is all you need.
-I bake it in a Duch oven for that crunchy crust and moist interior.
+But it can also be made the same day if you are in a rush, see instructions.
+It is easy to make with just 6 ingredients and requires only 10 minutes of prep time.
+Baked in a Duch oven for that crunchy crust and moist interior, just like this No knead cinnamon raisin bread.

 Ingredients

-Here are the ingredient list to make this easy blueberry yeast bread.
+Making this blueberry yeast bread is really easy, all you need are a few basic ingredients.
 For the full written recipe with ingredient measurements, scroll down to view the recipe card at the bottom of the page.

-- Frozen blueberries, I like to use frozen blueberries because they release a lot of liquid when defrosted and have a beautiful deep purple color.
+- Frozen blueberries, I like to use frozen blueberries because they release a lot of liquid when defrosted and have a beautiful, deep purple color.
 They are budget friendly too.
+Fresh blueberries can also be used.

 - Bread flour, can be substituted with all purpose flour.